 The Valeyard, a possible Bad Future version of the Doctor himself.

-Even more so, surely, Sutekh!
+Even more so, Sutekh!
 "Your evil is my good.
 I am the Sutekh the Destroyer.
 Where I tread I leave nothing but dust and darkness.
 I find that good."

 Peter Hale of Teen Wolf seems to exist only to be villainous and then disappears until needed again to be villainous.